-This is a major record attempt which will raise the profile of St. Giles’ and Camberwell, generate national interest in local arts and music-making, and most importantly, kick start the fundraising campaign to restore the organ to the best possible condition.
-In order to meet demanding scrutiny and ensure that over 60 hours of continuous organ playing becomes the new Guinness World Record, we are humbly appealing for help from individuals who would like to play a part in this momentous event.
+This will be a major record attempt which will raise the profile of St. Giles’ and Camberwell, generate national interest in local arts and music-making, and most importantly, kickstart the fundraising campaign to restore the organ to the best possible condition.
+In order to meet demanding scrutiny and ensure that over 60 hours of continuous organ playing becomes the new Guinness World Record, we will need to humbly appeal for help from individuals who would like to play a part in this momentous event.
 Personnel required for the record attempt include:

 - Professional Time Keepers with accurate stop watches to work

 - Music Professionals including Music Teachers to act as professional witnesses